-In a ceremony held in Los Angeles, Lachlan proudly accepted the award and now joins the best film makers in the world and his talent is being recognised right across the globe.
+This follows his win of a prestigious Gold Student Academy Award.
+In a ceremony held in Los Angeles, Lachlan proudly accepted the award and now joins the best film makers in the world with his talent is being recognised across the globe.

 Starting on the film festival circuit last year, the rise to prominence of this small, quirky film has been a slow burn as it has generated praise and acclaim from some of the worlds top film and animation festivals.